 Variables, arrays and loops

-Variables in PHP always have a dollar sign $ at the start of their names, and you declare a variable by assigning a value to it.
+value to it.
 PHP interpolates double-quoted strings with variables.
 Edit hello.php to use a variable:

 <?php declare(strict_types=1);